 Traditionally, retail stores have laid out physical displays of goods for customers to peruse before purchase.
 Part of the shift from small merchants to big stores was the liberation of customers to touch and feel merchandise freely before buying.
-Physical displays were used to highlight brands that were being promoted, or to attract customers to a specific category of goods.
+Physical displays were used to highlight brands that were being promoted or to attract customers to a specific category of goods.
 With digitization, retailers have many more choices of how goods are displayed, including online, kiosks, electronic signage, interactive displays, augmented reality overlays, and immersive experiences.

-Because customers are often in a hurry, and have invested time and energy into getting to a store and purchasing an item, they want it to be a convenient and enjoyable experience, especially when compared with ordering online in their own home.
-Online merchants have the advantage of being able to display many more items than can be physically shown in a store, but the advantage of a store is that items can be picked up and examined, tried on, and carried away on purchase.
+Because customers are often in a hurry and have invested time and energy into getting to a store and purchasing an item, they want it to be a convenient and enjoyable experience, especially when compared with ordering online in their own home.
+Online merchants have the advantage of being able to display many more items than can be physically shown in a store, but the advantage of a store is that items can be picked up and examined, tried on, and carried away on the purchase.

-Digital communications networks have led to highly distributed supply chains for creation of personalized products.
+Digital communications networks have led to highly distributed supply chains for the creation of personalized products.
 Digitization has also radically changed methods of delivery of goods.

-First, many information-based goods, such as books or movies, can be now rendered in a digital format, and delivered through downloading.
+First, many information-based goods, such as books or movies, can be now rendered in a digital format and delivered through downloading.

 Second, computer networking and high-speed computers have enabled efficient worldwide courier services, such as FedEx and UPS, that can deliver items anywhere in the United States or Canada overnight.
-While stores have the advantage of being able to supply an item on the spot if it is in stock, this advantage is gradually being eroded as delivery services become faster and cheaper.
+While stores have the advantage of being able to supply an issue on the spot if it is in stock, this advantage is gradually being eroded as delivery services become faster and cheaper.
 New methods of delivery are on the horizon, as evidenced by Amazon’s experiments with delivery by drones, and the rapidly growing use of 3-D printers to manufacture items on the spot.

 New same-day delivery options for online stores means that the advantage of store pickup of products is becoming less important.
 Using predictive analytics, trucks holding merchandise roam big city streets, carrying products that algorithms have predicted that consumers will want immediately after they order them.
-The race in selling is between pickup and same day delivery.
+The race in selling is between the pickup and same day delivery.
 In 2014, Wired Magazine described Amazon’s vision of having trucks preloaded with inventory that “could even carry products that you haven’t ordered but that Amazon’s algorithms predict you probably will.”
 In the new digital economy, speed in delivery is a big differentiator.

 With the increased awareness of limitations on natural resources, and the need to reduce carbon emissions and waste, remanufacturing in the “circular economy” is on the horizon.

-According to a report from McKinsey and the Ellen MacArthur Foundation, “The essence of the circular economy lies in designing goods to facilitate disassembly and re-use, and structuring business models so manufacturers can reap rewards from collecting and refurbishing, remanufacturing, or redistributing products they make.”
+According to a report from McKinsey and the Ellen MacArthur Foundation, “The essence of the circular economy lies in designing goods to facilitate disassembly and re-use, and structuring business models so manufacturers can reap the rewards from collecting and refurbishing, remanufacturing, or redistributing products they make.”

 Stores are becoming disposal centers for high-tech products, which in turn creates another selling opportunity.
-Already, chains like Staples are accepting defunct computers and toner cartridges, to be either stripped for parts and materials for recycling, or, in the case of the toner cartridges, for remanufacturing.
+Already, chains like Staples are accepting defunct computers and toner cartridges, to be either stripped of parts and materials for recycling or, in the case of the toner cartridges, for remanufacturing.
 Caterpillar is remanufacturing industrial products and claims it saved 59,000 tons of steel, 91 tons of cardboard, and over 1,500 tons of wood in 2010.
 British Telecom has a free service for customers to return unwanted routers and set-top boxes for recycling.
 Philips is turning lighting into a service rather than a product as it embraces the principles of the circular economy.